The story of Ruth and Naomi shows God’s faithfulness to his people.Listen Now

 Everything is going wrong for Liz this summer, and he can’t figure out how to fix his summer blues.

 While on a camping adventure, Liz and the gang must face their own fears of braving the wilderness.
 Are those “things that go bump in the night” a bear, an owl,or some pranking friends?
 Who will win the battle of bravery, and who’s a scaredy-cat?

 Do you know a family that’s been changed by a divorce?
-Join Lucille as she explores divorce on this episode of Kids Corner.
+Join Lucille as she worries and wonders about her family on this episode of Kids Corner.

 Liz has an amazing opportunity to meet a famous rock star—unless his pride gets in his way!

-Liz and Spike are trying out for a school team.
-Do they have what it takes to make the team?
-Find out on this episode of Kids Corner.
+Do Liz and Spike have what it takes to make the school team?

 Liz gets the band together to play a new song he's written.
-But when things don't go smoothly, the kids realize that pride has a way of ruining even the best of intentions.
+But what's getting in the way and ruining everything?

 Liz and the gang’s soccer team face fierce opponents when they play the Lagarto City Junior Dragons.
 Gaby Tegu joins Liz’s team.
-Is she a new friend?
 Whose side is she on anyway?

 Grandpa is acting really strange.
 One day he's really crabby, and the next day he's nice.
-Listen in and help the gang figure out what’s going on!
+What's going on?

 Liz is a contestant on a TV game show, and he’s positive he will win!